Section 116 Visa Cancellation – How to Prevent Section 116(1)(e)(i) Cancellation

 Your visa, including permanent residence visa can also be cancelled under section 109 if you have provided incorrect information in a visa application (click here to learn more).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you with Section 116(1)(e)(i) Visa Cancellation or click here to find your answers.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you with Section 116(1)(e)(i) Visa Cancellation or click here to find your answers.

 This article is not intended to be or taken as migration legal advice.
 The author of this article disclaims any liability for any action or omission on the information provided or not provided in this article.
 You should always consult an immigration lawyer or a registered migration agent to form an informed opinion on your immigration matter.